anthonysim/mastermind/README.md

 3) In your terminal, install all packages by running ```npm install```.
 4) In your terminal, start the program by running ```npm start```.
-5) The game should appear on http://localhost:3000/ in your browser
+5) The game should appear on http://localhost:3000/ in your browser!
 6) 😀!

 ## Demo